James Credle: Personal life

 On the morning of October 21, 2013, the first day New Jersey allowed same-sex marriage, Credle married Pierre Dufresne.
-The wedding was officiated by Cory Booker at Newark City Hall.
-Credle has experienced posttraumatic stress disorder from his military service.
+He had previously been married in Amsterdam in 1990.
+He also had an unofficial wedding in which he and his husband "jumped the broom."
+His wedding in 2013 was officiated by Cory Booker at Newark City Hall.
+Credle has experienced posttraumatic stress disorder from his military service, and was not offered treatment from the army, which inspired him to work with veterans later in life.
+He was later pleased that gays and lesbians can openly serve in the military.
+He stated that he thinks the "don't ask don't tell" policy was "stupid."